Plus500 vs Trade360 Comparison

 Plus500 requires a minimum deposit of €100, while Trade360 requires a minimum deposit of $250.
 It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
 In our research, we've found that Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas Trade360 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

 Which broker offers more tradeable asset classes, Plus500 or Trade360?

 Can I trade cryptocurrency with Plus500 or Trade360?

 Who offers more research tools, Plus500 or Trade360?

 Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
 We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
 Plus500 delivers the following research tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
-In comparison Trade360 has the tools listed here: Daily Market Commentary, Stock Charts, Trading Central (Recognia) and Social Trading / Copy Trading..
+Trade360, on the other hand, provides the tools listed here: Daily Market Commentary, Stock Charts, Trading Central (Recognia) and Social Trading / Copy Trading.
 Neither have Autochartist and Forex News (Top-Tier Sources)

 Popular Forex Guides